 It is obvious from the number of framed degrees on the walls of his office that Dr. Bolaños believes firmly in education.
-He has degrees from the University of Quito, advanced training in Cosmetic Dentistry with a three-year post-graduate degree, a non-residence course, from New York University, and advanced training in implant surgery from Lima, Peru.
+He has degrees from the University of Quito, advanced training in Cosmetic Dentistry with a three-year post-graduate degree, a non-residence course, from New York University, and advanced training in implant surgery from Lima, Peru as well as Brazil.

 He also has certified training in orthodontics and advanced instructions in implant surgery in Brazil.
 He visits Brazil nearly yearly for two or three week trainings in implantology.
 He has had three years of training in Quito for brace work.

 All of Bolaños’ staff receive additional training annually.
 Most of his dental assistants have been with him for years.

-Implants cost around $1,000 each, including zirconia crowns.
+Implants cost around $1,400 each, including zirconia crowns with titanium implants.
 Gary has had four implants.